-- Shift into the "2" position when the vehicle speed is lower than the maximum allowable speed for second gear.
-The transmission will downshift to the second gear. - Shift into the "L" position when the vehicle speed is lower than the maximum allowable speed for "L" position.
-The transmission will downshift to the first gear and more engine braking will be applied.
+- Shift into the "2" position when the vehicle speed is lower than the 84 km/h (52 mph).
+The transmission will downshift to the second gear and more engine braking will be obtained. - Shift into the "L" position when the vehicle speed is lower than 39 km/h (24 mph).
+The transmission will downshift to the first gear and maximum engine braking will be applied.